 Tax Table or Tax Computation Worksheet.
 If your taxable income is less than \$100,000, you must use the Tax Table, later in these instructions, to figure your tax.
 Be sure you use the correct column.
 If your taxable income is

-Standard Deduction Worksheet for Dependents-Line 12 Keep for Your Records
+Standard Deduction Worksheet for Dependents-Line 12

-Lise this worksheet only if someone can claim you, or your shouse if filing jointly, as a dependent
+Use this worksheet only if someone can claim you, or your spouse if filing jointly, as a dependent.